xumulus/magento2-fast-product-images/README.md

 There are no admin settings, the module can be disable if you would like to return to the default behavior.

+#Theme Modifications

+If you are using a packaged theme and it includes a ../Magento_Catalog/templates/product/veiw/gallery.phtml it may require modification.

+#Sample Theme Modifications

+Add info about samples here